riyag283/riyag283/README.md

 ### Hi there 👋 👩‍💻

 #### I am Riya, final year student (Batch 2021) at IIIT-Dharwad pursuing B.Tech. in CSE and working as a Machine Learning Intern at Legex.
 Love to code, develop, read, write, paint, travel, sleep and eat.
-Passionate about learning interesting new things in the fields of Computer Science and spreading greenery on my GitHub profile.
+Passionate about learning interesting things in the fields of Computer Science and spreading greenery on my GitHub profile.

 <!--
 **riyag283/riyag283** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.